2009 Procurement Review: Statutes, Regulations, Executive Orders

 project labor agreement; and (iii) add a new contract

 clause entitled "Project Labor Agreement."
+An extensive set of proposed

 revisions and clarifications to various FAR government